-During the morning of 31 October the virtual high-level opening ceremony will take place and in the afternoon, starting from 12:45 pm (East Africa Time, GMT+3) the four Roundtables with influential global speakers will take place.
+The High Level Opening Ceremony took place in the the morning of 31 October from 10 am East Africa Time and in the afternoon, starting from 12:45 pm there were four Roundtables with influential global speakers.

 The details of the Roundtables are below.